Phlorum - Page Content

 Such damage can include the damaging of built structures (e.g. walls, outhouses and sheds), the lifting of paving slabs, the swamping of other garden plants and the ruining of lawns and astroturf.

-Many problems particularly occur with running bamboos (i.e. species and varieties that have running rhizomes that can grow outwards very far from the original location where they were planted).
+Many problems occur particularly with running bamboos (i.e. species and varieties that have running rhizomes that can grow outwards very far from the original location where they were planted).
 This is usually a problem when such bamboos are not planted in pots or other types of containers that prevent the plants’ rhizomes from spreading outwards.

 How to completely remove Bamboo